 A Path to an Improved Quality of Life: Support the ABLE Act of 2013

-We support the ABLE Act which will help individuals and families save private funds to support people with disabilities for the purpose of maintaining their health, independence, and quality of life.
+United Spinal Association is withholding its support for the ABLE Act at this time, please see attached letter for more information.
+We supported an earlier version of the ABLE Act which would have helped individuals and families save private funds to support people with disabilities for the purpose of maintaining their health, independence, and quality of life.

 Safety, Access and Choice of Biologic Medicines